joedski/vue-flyd/README.md

 The Streams Definition Function receives the following arguments:

-- `source: (name, watchBinding, watchHandler, watchOptions) => Stream<*>` is a function that declares a Source Stream, optionally with extra arguments to automatically create a Vue Watch Binding and link it to that stream.
+- `source: (name, watchBinding, watchOptions) => Stream<*>` is a function that declares a Source Stream, optionally with extra arguments to automatically create a Vue Watch Binding and link it to that stream.
     - Parameters:
         - `name: string` The name of this Source Stream.
             - Required.
         - `watchBinding: string | Function` Watches an expression or result of a function.
 Anything you can pass to [`vm.$watch()`](https://vuejs.org/v2/api/#vm-watch) you can pass in here, too.
             - Default: `undefined`.
 If no `watchBinding` is passed, [`$watch`](https://vuejs.org/v2/api/#vm-watch) is not called.
             - NOTE: Because the Streams Definition Function `streams()` is called with the Vue Component Instance as its context, using arrow functions for the Watch Binding is perfectly fine.
-        - `watchHandler: stream => (next, prev) => any` Handler that defines how watched values are pushed into the stream.
-            - Default: `stream => next => stream(next)` Just pushes the next value onto the stream.
         - `watchOptions: Partial<{ deep: boolean, immediate: boolean }>` [Options to pass to `$watch`](https://vuejs.org/v2/api/#vm-watch).
             - Default: `{ immediate: true }` By default, watch bindings are immediate to ensure the stream always has an initial value.
     - Return Value: `{ [sinkName: string]: Stream }`